irsbugs/cmrt/CiviCRM Installation.md

 ## [CiviCRM Database Permissions](https://docs.civicrm.org/installation/en/latest/requirements/#mysql-permissions).

-These were set when using the *MySQL® Database Wizard* to create the CiviCRM database.
+These were granted while using the *MySQL® Database Wizard* to create the CiviCRM database.
 Permissions enabled for *cmrailtr_czhn1* are:
 ```
 ALTER ROUTINE, ALTER, CREATE ROUTINE, CREATE TEMPORARY TABLES,
 CREATE VIEW, CREATE, DELETE, DROP, INDEX, INSERT, LOCK TABLES,
 REFERENCES, SELECT, SHOW VIEW TRIGGER, UPDATE,
 ```

-`EVENT` and `EXECUTE` are the two permissions missing from `ALL PERMISSIONS`.
+`EVENT` and `EXECUTE` are the two permissions missing from the above list.
+They would be present if `ALL PERMISSIONS` were granted.

 ## [TimeZone Support](https://docs.civicrm.org/installation/en/latest/requirements/#mysql-timezones):

-Check the timezone of MariaDB
+Check the timezone of MariaDB:
 ```
 MariaDB [(none)]> SELECT @@system_time_zone;
 +--------------------+